The third trimester of your pregnancy is from week 29 to week 40 - months seven, eight and nine.

 Your baby is about the size of a squash.

 Wow, your baby has reached the size of a pineapple! (or thereabouts).

-Your baby is becoming plumper by the day.
-Your bundle of joy is now a bit like a honeydew melon in size.
+Your baby is becoming plumper by the day, and a bit like a honeydew melon in size.

-Your baby weighs an impressive 6 pounds (2.7kg) - give or take - and is about the size of a Romaine lettuce.
+Your baby weighs an impressive 6 pounds (2.7kg) - give or take - and is about the size of a large cabbage.